AY2425S2-CS2103T-W13-1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to export contacts.
+1. User requests to export contacts to a specified file location.
-2. ScoopBook prompts the location to save the export file of contacts in.
-3. User confirms the save location.
-4. ScoopBook saves the relevant contacts in the export file.
+2. ScoopBook saves the relevant contacts in the export file.

    Use case ends.

 **Extensions**

-* 2a.
-User decides to cancel the operation.

-  Use case ends.

-* 3a.
+* 1a.
 User provided file location is invalid
-   * 3a1.
+   * 1a1.
 Scoopbook raises an error

      Use case ends.